Borkt/chart-test/README.md

 ## General Functionality

 - This app represents a pure client-side approach to data processing and presentation
-- Prior to extraction of the business logic in App.js to a custom hook (`useAggregateData()`), this web app could sort over 32,000 lines of data AND redraw the corresponding graphs in under 200ms: User experience improves.
+- Prior to extraction of the business logic in App.js to a custom hook (`useAggregateData()`), this web app could sort over 32,000 lines of data AND redraw the corresponding graphs in under 200ms: Improved User experience
-- Another benefit of this approach is that it makes the backend infrastructure much more scalable: After sending the initial data payload, the server is no longer required to handle requests and filtering / aggregating data.
+- Another benefit of the client-side approach is that it makes the existing backend infrastructure much more scalable: After sending the initial data payload, the server is no longer required to handle requests and filtering / aggregating data.
+Redistributing the computation to Clients means you can handle growth and spikes much easier than with a server-side intensive approach.

 ## Notes

 - API requests and data handling / mocking are simplified due to the lack of a conventional API endpoint with filtering params
-- Adding custom filtering / aggregation hook made this business logic testable, however this extraction came with a noticeable impact on filtering & redraw performance.
-Keeping this functionality inside of App.js and simply using setState() results in much quicker sorting / redrawing
+- Adding custom filtering / aggregation hook made the core business logic testable, however this extraction came with a noticeable impact on filtering & redraw performance.
+Keeping this functionality inside of App.js and simply using setState() results in much quicker sorting / redrawing.
-- `useAggregateData()` custom hook was also split into two separate custom hooks, one for filtering and one for aggregating - thereby improving code readability.
-However, the additional performance impact as a result of this refactoring was such that I reverted to just one external custom hook to handle all filtering and aggregating.
+- `useAggregateData()` custom hook was temporarily split into two separate custom hooks, one for filtering and one for aggregating - futher improving code readability.
+However, there was an additional performance impact as a result of this refactoring so I reverted to just one using external custom hook to handle the business logic.
 The prefilter-specific hook (now discarded) looked like this:

 ```javascript
 import { useEffect, useState } from 'react';